-Approximately 80% of survey respondents agreed that most people in the workplace were aware of the difference between creativity and innovation.
+82% could not describe the differences between creativity and innovation directly.
+Yet, they seemed to be able to do so intuitively when asked to describe experiences of creativity and innovation in the workplace.
 This distinction was demonstrated when respondents were asked to give examples of their experiences with creativity and their experiences with innovation.
 When asked for an example of personal creativity in the workplace a majority of respondents described what they did.
 Terms that were frequently used were, 'designed', 'created', 'performed' or 'wrote'.
 Responses varied from designing a nation-wide ad campaign to creating a theme for a staff Christmas party.
 On the other hand, when describing personal innovation in the workplace, a majority of the respondents replied with what they achieved and clearly focused on tangible results.
 Common responses included 'reduced costs', 'enhanced quality', 'created value, and 'streamlined processes'.
 Again, responses varied from developing a process that "saved \$55 million in recurrent expenditures" to developing a new filing system that made accessing files more efficient.